soda-inria/sklearn-engine-benchmarks/README.md

 The google spreadsheet **is always up to date**, when changes are commited to a file and pushed to the main branch of this repository, a github workflow will automatically publish the changes to the worksheet accordingly.

+Please note that benchmark results should be mostly compared accross rows of the result tables that share a same value in the `Benchmark id` column.
+You can use the filter from the google spreadsheet to select only one particular `Benchmark id`.
+Rows with different `Benchmark id` denote benchmark with objective that have different parameters (e.g. dataset size, different algorithm optimization options,...).
+In some cases it can however be relevant to compare values accross rows with different `Benchmark id` values, for instance to read how the walltime of a given solver scales with the amount of input data.

 ## Running the benchmarks